yuno971/xenia-canary/Quickstart.md

   * **[Master](https://github.com/xenia-project/release-builds-windows/releases/latest/download/xenia_master.zip)**
   * *[Canary](https://github.com/xenia-canary/xenia-canary/releases/download/experimental/xenia_canary.zip)*

 Xenia is sometimes detected as a virus.
-Ignore this, as it is a false positive.
+If it was downloaded from an official source it is a false positive and can be ignored.

 Xenia Canary is a fork of Xenia with changes not present in master.